Anas1108/Genetic_Algorithm_for_Feature_Selection/README.md

 ## Usage

-To run the code, simply open the `feature_selection_ga.ipynb` Jupyter Notebook and run the cells in order.
+To run the code, simply open the `Genetic_Algorithm.ipynb` Jupyter Notebook and run the cells in order.

 ## Results